-As a not-for-profit corporation and online educational resource, we at Jonang Foundation work with the living Jonang Buddhist tradition in order to support the Jonangpa inside Tibet and internationally as well as to promote understanding of this little-known Tibetan Buddhist tradition through research and scholarship.
+As an online educational resource, we at Jonang Foundation work with the living Jonang Buddhist tradition to support the Jonangpa both inside Tibet and internationally as well as to promote understanding of this little-known Tibetan Buddhist tradition through research and scholarship.

 The mission and vision for which Jonang Foundation was founded and organized is to facilitate greater preservation, documentation, revivification and transmission of the Jonang order of Tibetan Buddhism and its affiliated lineages from its ancient ancestors up to the living tradition; collection, conservation and diffusion of Jonang art and literature; translation of seminal Jonang historical, philosophical and contemplative Tibetan literary works into Western languages; development of educational institutions including schools, monasteries, retreat facilities and libraries that support the Jonang; promotion of the distinct intellectual, creative and spiritual Jonang heritage.

 Jonang Foundation was conceived in the summer of 2004 in the Golok region of Amdo, Tibet (Qinghai Province, PRC) by Michael Sheehy and Cynthia Williams.
 Over the course of several conversations with Khenpo Kunga Sherab Saljé Rinpoche, and several other prominent senior Jonang lamas in the Golok and Dzamthang areas, it became apparent that there was the need for an organization to support the emergence of the Jonang tradition into the world beyond the cultural parameters of Tibet.

 In 2005, the Jonang Foundation was formalized to support the activities and carry-out the intents of the newly formed Jonang Standing Council and the Jonang tradition in general.